stanfordpeng/ss-libenv-oci/README.md

   },
 ]
 ```
-Please wait for 5-10 mins before proceeding:
+Please wait for 5-10 mins before proceeding.

+## Connection from Device

-Grab ss from the instance_details value via `terraform output` command and copy to ss client such as [outline(iOS)](https://getoutline.org/en-GB/get-started/) or input the related details to other clients such as V2Box and Potaso.
+Grab ss from the instance_details value via `terraform output` command and copy to ss client such as [outline(iOS)](https://getoutline.org/en-GB/get-started/) or input the related details to other clients such as **V2Box and Potaso**.

 ## debug